xiaofei86/UIKitDynamics/README.md

 [![SUPPORT](https://img.shields.io/badge/support-iOS%207%2B%20-blue.svg?style=flat)](https://en.wikipedia.org/wiki/IOS_7)&nbsp;
 [![BLOG](https://img.shields.io/badge/blog-xuyafei.cn-orange.svg?style=flat)](http://xuyafei.cn)&nbsp;

 This repositorie is a demo of UIKit dynamics animation.
 All the dynamic behaviors are practiced.
-There are 3 practical application and 1 independent project of solar system also.
+There are 3 practical applications and 1 independent project of solar system also.
 UIKit dynamics is a new member of UIKit in iOS7, There are few usage scenarios.
-Because it is UIView based animation, the performance should be lower than UIView.
+Because it is UIView based animation, the performance should be lower than CoreAnimation.
 But it can create complex animation with physical simulation effect like a simple 2D physics engine.

 * This repositorie has a lot of GIF images.
 So it will be very card in the first load.
 You can wait for the picture loading completed to view it.